Is my Neoserra database secure?

 SQL Server Security

 Neoserra is based upon the robust Microsoft SQL Server database that is capable of handling thousands of records and multiple concurrent users.
+Since we have multiple SQL servers there is no one version of SQL that is employed but all servers are version 2014 or later.
 All database transactions utilize TSQL stored procedures for increased database security and efficiency.

 Only OutreachSystems staff has direct access to the SQL Servers.
 Passwords used by the Outreach staff are changed on a regular basis.